Accurate and Lightweight Image Super-Resolution with Model-Guided Deep Unfolding Network: Model-guided Deep Unfolding Network

 The versatility of our newly-design reconstruction module is further demonstrated by its capability of handling multiple blur kernels \cite{zhang:CVPR:2018SRMDNF}.
 Dealing with multiple degradations is highly desirable in practical SISR scenarios where image degradation is complex and even spatially-varying.
 In order to handle multiple blur kernels, one can expand the blur kernel to the same spatial dimension as the input images using a strategy called ``dimensionality stretching'' \cite{zhang:CVPR:2018SRMDNF}.
 Specifically, assuming the blur kernel is sized by $k\times k$, the blur kernel is first stretched into a vector of size $ k^2 \times 1$ and then projected onto a $d-$dimensional($d<k^2$) linear space by the principal component analysis (PCA) to reduce the computation.
-This way, the blur kernel map consisting of size $d\times H\times W$ is stretched from the original blur kernel of size $k\times k$, where $H$ and $W$ denote the height and width of input images.
+This way, the blur kernel map consisting of size $d\times H\times W$ is stretched from the original blur kernel of size $k\times k$, where $H$ and $W$ denote the height and width of corresponding variable.
+Along the channel dimension, we concatenate the stretched blur kernel maps with the corresponding intermediate result which needs to be upsampled by a \emph{US-net} or downsampled by a \emph{DS-net}.
+Then, the concatenated feature maps are fed into the corresponding \emph{US-net} or \emph{DS-net}.
+With the \emph{Reconstruction Module}, our model can achieve great performance in terms of handling multiple different degradations caused by varying blur kernels (please refer to Table \ref{tab:deblur}).